werer9/jekyll-now/_posts/2021-12-26-Restarting-Chinese.md

 Chinese Characters.
 I then started using a premade Anki deck with lots of example Chinese sentences and learning to understand them better.
 However, I still wasn't spending much time with the language.
 I eventually changed my phone and laptop languages to Chinese.
 However, I wasn't making many improvements.
-However, it became more apparent that learning this language would require a lot of investment and many years of exposure.
+It became more apparent that learning this language would require a lot of investment and many years of exposure.

 This year, Auckland went into a four-month lockdown, and I had too much time on my hands.